-There are 31 World Heritage Sites in the UK.
-We take a look at eight other UK places on UNESCO's ‘tentative’ list of sites, which are under consideration right now...
+There are 32 World Heritage Sites in the UK.
+We take a look at seven other spots currently on UNESCO's Tentative List - they're under consideration right now...

 The Crucible of Iron Age Shetland is a combination of three sites scattered across the Shetland Islands.
 The site on the island of Mousa boasts the tallest Iron Age round tower still standing in the world.
 Old Scatness, near Sumburgh Airport on the main island, consists of medieval, Viking, Pictish and Bronze and Iron Age ruins.
 Jarlshof, just down the road from Old Scatness includes a round tower and defensive wall and has been described as ‘one of the most remarkable archaeological sites ever excavated in the British Isles.’

-The sites were added to the UNESCO’s Tentative list in 2011.
-The Tentative List is used as a candidate list by UNESCO from which new World Heritage sites are chosen.
+The sites were added to UNESCO's Tentative List back in 2011.
+The Tentative List is used as a candidate list by UNESCO from which new World Heritage Sites are chosen.
 The Crucible of Iron Age Shetland is regarded as one most significant examples of the European Iron Age in an area outside the Roman Empire and remarkable in terms of their original construction and in surviving the ravages of time.
 For the traveller, their evocative setting on the windswept, treeless landscape of the Shetlands is breathtaking and well worth the trip to the UK’s far north.